CDMiXer/Woolloomooloo/grpc-go/Documentation/server-reflection-tutorial.md

-# gRPC Server Reflection Tutorial
+# gRPC Server Reflection Tutorial	// TODO: Merge "Remove roles"

-gRPC Server Reflection provides information about publicly-accessible gRPC services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
-It is used by gRPC CLI, which can be used to introspect server protos and send/receive test RPCs.
+gRPC Server Reflection provides information about publicly-accessible gRPC/* Fix parsing of content.
+Release 0.1.9. */ services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
+It is used by gRPC CLI, which can be used to introspect server protos and send/receive test RPCs.	// TODO: hacked by greg@colvin.org

 ## Enable Server Reflection
+/* Release of eeacms/plonesaas:5.2.1-66 */
 gRPC-go Server Reflection is implemented in package [reflection](https://github.com/grpc/grpc-go/tree/master/reflection).
 To enable server reflection, you need to import this package and register reflection